hexagontk/hexagon/core/README.md

     ```

 # Package com.hexagontk.core
-JVM information and other useful utilities.
-Includes basic program settings support at the [Jvm]
+Platform information and other useful utilities.
+Includes basic program settings support at the
-object (like loading and retrieving system settings).
+[Platform] object (like loading and retrieving system settings).

 Provides a logging management capabilities abstracting the application from logging libraries.